GMOD/jb2export/README.md

 jb2export --fasta yourfile.fa --bam yourfile.bam --loc chr1:1,000,000-1,001,000
 ```

-The file out.svg is created by default, use --out to customize
+The file out.svg is created by default, use --out to customize.
+If a filename
+with a png extension is supplied to --out then the tool tries to convert to png
+automatically using rsvg-convert (can be installed on some systems with `sudo apt install librsvg2-bin`)

 ### Use with remote files